paul-abhirup/Obsidian/Obsidian/Web Development/Reactjs/React Class.md

 the button , title , parent ----- re-renders
-but the multiple children (that didn't changed ) don't re-render if a parent re-renders all child also re-renders until wrapped inside a react .memo so what u have wrapped inside a react.memo if that doesn't gets updated the following static children also don't gets updated ex-
+but the multiple children (that didn't changed ) don't re-render if a parent re-renders all child also re-renders until wrapped inside a react.memo so what u have wrapped inside a react.memo if that doesn't gets updated the following static children also don't gets updated ex-
 ```jsx